 In psychology, the process of introspection relies exclusively on observation of one’s mental state, while in a spiritual context it may refer to the examination of one’s soul.

 I found introspection helpful when I became to write down my thoughts and feelings.
-So I began to write in my journal some reflections on the the day, what I did in work, the types of conversations I had with people, why I had those conversations, what annoyed me at work, what didn’t annoy me.
-This gave me an opportunity to reflect on my day both mentally and reflect on how I work.
-A key point to note is I had to be honest with what I wrote down, sometimes you get a “breakthrough” only to miss whats actually holding you back.
+So I began to write in my journal some reflections of my day, what I did in work, the types of conversations I had with people, why I had those conversations, what annoyed me at work, what didn’t annoy me.
+This gave me an opportunity to reflect on my day both mentally and reflect on how I work, and felt emotionally.
+A key point to note is I had to be honest with what I wrote down, sometimes you get a breakthrough only to miss whats actually holding you back.

-I began to change how I looked at things in my job and tried to not put a negative outlook on what other people did in work instead I began to look for the positive which in turn began creating more positive conversations with the people I worked with.
-I began to work hard and took pride in the work that I was doing I wanted people to notice when I left not by my personality but by my work.
-Take the time to reflect on your day.
+I began to change how I looked at things in my job and tried to not put a negative outlook on what other people did in work.
+Instead I began to look for the positive which in turn began creating more positive conversations with the people I worked with.
+I began to work hard and took pride in what I was doing.
+I wanted people to notice when I left not by my personality but by my work.